 There is also an option to pre-pay for a programme (£10).

-If you fancy splashing out on your trip to The London International Horse Show, there are two hospitality options; the traditional private box overlooking the arena and the newly introduced Phoenix Club.
+If you fancy splashing out on your trip to The London International Horse Show, there are two hospitality options; the traditional private box overlooking the arena and the Phoenix Club too.
 There are 20 boxes in total and they are available to hire for all performances.
-The boxes are designed for between 12 and 16 guests and offer either lunch or dinner whilst guests enjoy the action and excitement of the show.
-Prices start at £2,340 + VAT for the afternoon performance and £3,540 + VAT for the evening.
+The boxes are designed for between 12 and 16 guests and offer either lunch or dinner while guests enjoy the action and excitement of the show.
+Prices start at £3,120 + VAT for the afternoon performance and £3,120 + VAT for the evening.
 Total guests are limited to 120 per performance and bookings can be taken for parties of two or more.

 You might also be interested in: